-Gordon Feinblatt is dedicated to fostering an environment that embraces diversity, promotes equality, and engenders mutual respect, thereby creating a culture of inclusion where everyone has the opportunity to excel and thrive.
-Gordon Feinblatt is committed to recruiting, retaining, and promoting diverse attorneys and staff, thereby resulting in a variety of perspectives that benefits the firm, our clients, and the communities in which we practice.
+Gordon Feinblatt is dedicated to fostering an environment that embraces diversity, promotes equality and engenders mutual respect, thereby creating a culture of inclusion where everyone has the opportunity to excel and thrive.
+The firm is committed to recruiting, retaining and promoting diverse attorneys and staff, resulting in various perspectives that benefit the firm, our clients and the communities in which we practice.

 An important aspect of cultivating an inclusive workplace is providing opportunities for personnel to interact with each other outside of the daily routine.
-We are committed to developing cohesiveness among our personnel, which we believe is an advantage for the Firm, as well as for our individuals.
+We are committed to developing cohesiveness among our personnel, which we believe is an advantage for the firm.
 We encourage attorneys and staff to participate in any number of events and activities throughout the year, including:

 - Annual holiday party

 - Happy Hours and Snack Parties (popcorn bar, ice cream sundae party)

 - Staff Appreciation Day